ekilah/ekilah.github.io/blogposts/getting-started-with-feral-deluge.md

 - Copy your public key to your server (example Mac instructions [here](https://apple.stackexchange.com/a/210133)).
     - This avoids having to enter your password on every SSH login.

+And that's it!
+You've got a cheap seedbox with great bandwidth and a simple configuration ready to go.